bengtj100/stacky-lang/README.md

 ## Downloads

-Binary downloads and releases are available from the [Stacky GitHub page](https://github.com/bengtj100/stacky-lang).
+Binary downloads and releases are available from the [Stacky GitHub release page](https://github.com/bengtj100/stacky-lang/releases).

 ## Copyright